 However, not every Headless CMS platform is the same as different options in the market offer different capabilities and features in terms of the user interface, levels of customization, support quality, and API approach.
 We’ve shared some of our current top picks in the market to help with your research.

 A headless CMS platform operates without a front-end, hence the term "headless."
-This innovative architecture decouples the backend, which can be later connected to the front-end using APIs.
-With this approach, users can develop fully-custom websites, product catalogs, and eCommerce stores and display their content on multiple front-ends and therefore devices.
+This innovative architecture decouples the back-end, which can be later connected to the front-end using APIs.
+With this approach, users can develop fully-custom websites, product catalogues, and e-commerce stores and display their content on multiple front-ends and therefore devices.
 Below are some of the main benefits of a headless CMS platform:

 A headless CMS platform enables users to publish content on multiple destinations, such as websites, social media platforms, blogs, and software applications.
 For online businesses, this approach offers significantly more benefits in content delivery than traditional CMS platforms that may not be able to accommodate multiple channels.

 Since a headless CMS has no front, customization is limited to your developer's creativity and technical knowledge.
 You can define and develop your front-end from scratch and personalize every aspect of the user experience to improve traffic and conversion.

 With a headless CMS platform, you can connect to multiple front-ends using APIs via integration.
 This makes your system more agile and scalable compared to traditional CMS solutions, especially due to the abundance of third-party software that can be used to optimize different aspects of your website or digital store.